It treats gout caused by excessive uric acid levels in the blood (hyperuricemia).

 - Abdominal or stomach pain

-- Smell of breath similar to ammonia.
+- The smell of breath is similar to ammonia.

-- Blistering, peeling or loosening of the skin.
+- Blistering, peeling, or loosening of the skin.

 - Bleeding nose